Adventure holiday with family or hiking group in Romania Transylvania

 Transylvania in detail of a rational state.
 This are just too high demands on good, modern and professionally

-managed tour operators and
+managed tour operators and accommodations in Romania

 but they seem to be the correct argument.
 Accordingly it turns to theories of modern tourist who wish to finalize